DimensionSoftware/instant-skeleton/README.md

 no-compromise, SEO-friendly stack is fast, functional and streaming in realtime.
 Zero external service dependencies make deploying a cinch.
 Persistence is [LevelDB](https://github.com/google/leveldb).
 The rest is up to you!

-With technologies like [Famo.us](https://famou.us) and a savvy, cutting-edge HTML5 core, Instant Skeleton provides true first-class mobile experiences.
+With a cutting-edge HTML5 core, Instant Skeleton provides true first-class mobile web experiences.
 Got realtime physics at 60fps?
 Real offline?
 High-speed, secure websockets?
 We do.

 From nothing, you have potential to build greatness; only-- with Instant Skeleton, you start way ahead with the best curated tools for lifting heavy, realtime functionality into the browser with insane productivity.
 Unlock the